tttor/ctrl-foundation/method/actor-critic/pcl_nachum_2017.md

 # Bridging the Gap Between Value and Policy Based Reinforcement Learning
 * Ofir Nachum1 Mohammad Norouzi Kelvin Xu1 Dale Schuurmans
-* nips2017: ?
+* nips2017: poster
 * https://arxiv.org/abs/1702.08892
 * https://media.nips.cc/nipsbooks/nipspapers/paper_files/nips30/reviews/1564.html

 ## problem
-* how best to combine the advantages of value and policy based RL approaches in the presence of deep function approximators, while mitigating their shortcomings
+* the intricacies of actor and critic perspectives are exacerbated by deep models.
-  * this issue is not yet settled, and
+* off-policy learning under function approximation
-  * the intricacies of each perspective are exacerbated by deep models.
+  * remain potentially unstable and
-* off-policy learning under function approximation remain potentially unstable and require specialized algorithmic and theoretical development as well as delicate tuning to be effective in practice
+  * require specialized algorithmic and theoretical development as well as delicate tuning to be effective in practice

 ## observation
 * for the softmax value function `V^*` in (8), the quantity `exp{V^*(s)/ \tau}` also serves as the normalization factor of the optimal policy `\pi^*∗(a|s)` in (7)

-## idea: Unified Path Consistency Learning (Unifie PCL)
+## idea: Unified Path Consistency Learning (Unified PCL)
-* connection between value and policy based reinforcement learning (RL) based on a relationship between
+* connection between value and policy based RL based on a relationship between
   * softmax temporal value consistency and
   * policy optimality under entropy regularization.
 * exploit a relationship between